jrb28/BUAD5042MnistDistance/README.md

 This repository contains the files for the Speed Up the Assignment Algorithm Assignment for BUAD5042 Heuristic Algorithms.  contents include:

 - `dist_python.py`
-  - A Python program to accomplish the first assignment task, computing distances between two sets of MNIST images, using Python loops
+  - A Python program to accomplish the first assignment task, computing distances between two sets of MNIST images, albeit slowly using Python loops
 - A folder named `data` containing four sets of MNIST images